kalyaninagaraj/Domino-Mosaics/README.md

 To know more about these domino mosaics, and their interpretation as the solution to an integer program, watch Robert Bosch of Oberlin College give this [talk at Google](https://www.youtube.com/watch?v=g3CiVrN-BnY).

-## Instructions
+## Instructions To Create Your Own Domino Mosaic
 1. First, create a library of images for each domino in a set of 55 double-nine dominoes.

    - CODE: `Code/Octave/createDominoSet.m`

    - TO RUN CODE:
      1. Open Terminal and change current directory to `Code/Octave/`.
      2. Open Octave by entering `octave` at the terminal.
-      3. To generate images of black tiles with white dots, run the octave code by entering `createDominoSet('white')`.
-To generate a images of white dominoes with black dots, set input argument to `'black'` instead of `'white'`.
+     3. To generate images of black domino tiles with white dots, run the octave code by entering `createDominoSet('white')`.
+To generate images of white dominoes with black dots, change input argument to `'black'`.

-   - OUTPUT: A MATLAB (and Octave) compatible file `.mat` in `Data/Domino_Set_Images`.
+   - OUTPUT: A MATLAB (and Octave) compatible `.mat` file in `Data/Domino_Set_Images`.

    - Run code _once_ for each tile color.
-The images (more precisely, the cell array of matrices) are saved to `Data/Domino_Set_Images/dominoes_with_black_dots_V7.mat` and `Data/Domino_Set_Images/dominoes_with_white_dots_V7.mat`.
+The images (more precisely, a cell array of matrices representing the domino images) are saved to `Data/Domino_Set_Images/dominoes_with_white_dots_V7.mat` and `Data/Domino_Set_Images/dominoes_with_white_dots_V7.mat`.

 2. Next, choose a target image.
-Crop the image to accomodate multiple complete sets of dominoes.
-The exact number will be determined manually depending on the cropped image's dimensions.
-Now run the code to perform some image processing and to obtain a compressed, grayscale version of the image in the form of a matrix of integers.
+Crop the image to accomodate multiple complete sets of dominoes -- the exact number needs to be calculated manually and will depend on the cropped image dimensions.
+Now run the code to perform some image processing and to obtain a compressed, grayscale version of the image in the form of another matrix.

    - CODE: `Code/Octave/preprocessImage.m`

    - TO RUN CODE:
       1. Open Terminal and change current directory to `Octave_scripts`.
       2. Open Octave by entering `octave`.
-      3. Run code by entering `preprocessImage ('CE')`.
+      3. Run code by entering `preprocessImage ('HM')`.

    - INPUT:
-      1. Input parameter `'CE'` directs the code to look for the target image `CE.jpg` in `Data/Target_Images/`.
+      1. Input parameter `'HM'` directs the code to look for the target image `HM.jpg` in `Data/Target_Images/`.
       2. The code will ask user to manually enter dimensions `m` and `n` of the domino portrait.
 These dimensions are such that `mn = 110s`, where `s` is the number of complete sets used in the image.
-Also, manually enter `k`, the size of each cell, such that `mk` equals the number of rows of pixels and `nk` equals the number of columns of pixels in the trimmed image.
-For this example, set `m` to 44, `n` to 30, and `k` to 26.
+Also, manually enter `k`, the size of each cell, such that `mk` equals the height (in pixels) and `nk` equals the width (also in pixels) of the cropped image.
+For example, for Hank's potrait, set `m` to 40, `n` to 33, and `k` to 10.
+This means, in the next step, the optimization code will be using `s` = 12 complete sets of double-nine dominoes to generate the final mosaic.

-   - OUTPUT: A scaled and compressed image file `Data/Compressed_Images/CE.txt` in the form of a matrix of integers ranging from 0 and 9.
+   - OUTPUT: A scaled and compressed image file `Data/Compressed_Images/HM.txt` in the form of a matrix of integers ranging from 0 and 9.

-3. And finally, approximate a greyscale image with s sets of double-nine dominoes by solving a binary integer program.
+3. And finally, approximate a greyscale image with `s` sets of double-nine dominoes by solving a binary integer program.

    - CODE: `Code/Julia/ModuleDominoes.jl`